amirongit/notecode/django.md

 it is not required to return a `Response` from views, but doing so enables content negotiation.
 #### Creating responses
 `Response` should be initialized with native python objects rather than rendered data.<br>
-complex objects cannot be rendered by default & should be serialized into primitive data types.<br>
+complex objects cannot be rendered by default & should be serialized into native data types.<br>
 `Serializer`s can be used for this purpose. arguments of `Response`
 - `data`